anonconda/RTDmaker/README.md

 ----------------------------

-RTDmaker 'ShortReads' module process newly assembled transcriptome annotations from RNA-seq data to generate a High-Quality RTD annotation (Fig. 1).
+RTDmaker 'ShortReads' module process newly assembled transcriptome annotations from RNA-seq data by using assembly tools, such as StringTie (Pertea et al., 2015) and Scallop (Shao et al., 2017), to generate a High-Quality RTD annotation (Fig. 1).

 This module identifies and removes:
 1. Redundant transcripts